redhat-partner-solutions/crucible/CONTRIBUTING.md

 ### Suggestions

-To make a suggestion open an Issue in the GitHub repository describing what feature/change you think is needed, why, and if possible give an example.
+To make a suggestion open an Issue in the GitHub repository describing what feature/change you think is needed, why, and, if possible, give an example.

 ### Bug Reports

 > ❗ _Red Hat does not provide commercial support for the content of this repo.
-Any assistance is purely on a best-effort basis, as resource permits._
+Any assistance is purely on a best-effort basis, as resources permit._

 If you encounter a bug then carefully examine the output.
 If you choose to open an issue then please include as much information about the problem as possible as this gives the best chance someone can help.
 We suggest: